A guide to your placement in General Practice

 Just found out that your next undergraduate placement is in General Practice and wondering what to expect?

-Don’t worry… the Primary Care Workforce & Training Hub is here to help!
-We co-ordinate GP training placements across South Yorkshire and Bassetlaw to help learners just like you to develop the competencies needed to work effectively in primary and community care settings.
+The Primary Care Workforce & Training Hub co-ordinates training placements in General Practice across South Yorkshire and Bassetlaw to help learners just like you to develop the competencies needed to work effectively in primary and community care settings.

-We work with experienced GP Nurses who have many years of experience in mentoring undergraduate students and we have put together this handy guide to getting the most out of your placement in General Practice.
+We work with experienced Primary Care Practice Supervisors who have many years of experience in mentoring/coaching undergraduate students and we have put together this handy guide to getting the most out of your placement in General Practice.